-Southern pantries are known for being well-stocked with plenty of sweeteners, and from sticky brown sugars to burnished sorghum syrup, they all want to take an active role in your favorite cocktail (they like whiskey too).
+Southern pantries are known for being well-stocked with plenty of sweeteners, and from sticky molasses to burnished sorghum syrup, they can all take an active role in your favorite cocktail, especially when it involves whiskey.

 As you reach for your muddler or cocktail shaker it’s important to remember the undeniable truth — sweeteners don’t want to play wallflower any more than you.
 The right sweetener is almost like a good dancing partner: You’ll have much more fun with the right one.

 Rick Blumberg, formerly with Atlanta-based Bacchanalia Restaurant Group and current beverage director for Atlanta restaurant chain Marlow's Tavern, suggests reckless abandon when experimenting with different sweetening elements in your cocktails.
 "Sugar is one of the four ingredients in the original cocktail — spirit, sugar, water and bitters," he said.
 "There really aren't any set rules, which makes mixing drinks almost as fun as drinking them."

 Some sweeteners, he admitted, are intrinsically suited to specific liquors.
 Agave nectar, for instance, is a natural for tequila.
 "I also think seasonality influences the cocktail.
 Maple syrup is great in the winter, especially in bourbon-based drinks."

 While not suggesting restraint, Southern-born Taylor Blackgrave, bar manager at The Lawrence in Midtown Atlanta, offers advice steeped in logic when determining how to sweeten a cocktail.
 "The amount of other ingredients you use will dictate how much room you have for sweetener,” Blackgrave said.
 “For example, if the cocktail is a light-bodied and [has a] refreshing fizz, I’d use either simple syrup or honey to add floral notes, as both ingredients [work] well with soda and citrus.”